TIBCOSoftware/snappydata/docs/reference/sql_reference/update.md

 update users set age = '45'
 ```

 Here also, the workaround is to cast the expression explicitly.
-For example, the following statement can pass:
+For example, the following statement will pass:

 ```
 update users set age = cast ('45' as int)